NVIDIA/mig-parted/README.md

 ## Quick Start

-Before going into the details of every possible option for `nvidia-mig-parted` its useful to walk through a few examples of its most common usage.
+Before going into the details of every possible option for `nvidia-mig-parted` it's useful to walk through a few examples of its most common usage.
 All commands below use the example configuration file found under `examples/config.yaml` of this repo.